spryker/spryker-docs/docs/scu/dev/get-access-to-spryker-code-upgrader.md

   - /docs/scu/dev/onboard-to-spryker-code-upgrader/onboard-to-spryker-code-upgrader.html
 ---

-Onboarding to Spryker CI consists of the following steps.
+To get access to the Upgrader, take the following steps.

 ## Get invited to your workspace

-To get started, provide the email of your cloud admin.
+To get started, provide us with the email of your cloud admin.
 The admin user will be a super user.
 They will be able to change repositories and invite new users to their workspace.

 Once we receive the admin's email address, we will provision a workspace and send you an email invitation.